Finland: Demographics

-The population of Finland is approximately 5.6 million.
+The population of Finland is approximately 5.7 million.
 The birth rate is 7.8 per 1,000 inhabitants, giving a fertility rate of 1.26 children born per woman, one of the lowest in the world and well below the replacement rate of 2.1.
 In 1887, Finland recorded its highest rate, with 5.17 children born per woman.
 The child mortality rate is 2.1 deaths per every 1,000 births, one of the lowest in the world; this is attributed to a strong medical system and robust maternal care initiatives, including the maternity package programme.
-Finland has one of the oldest populations in the world, with a median age of 44.0 years and 23.6% of the population aged 65 and over.
+Finland has one of the oldest populations in the world, with a median age of 44.1 years and 23.8% of the population aged 65 and over.
 Finland has an average population density of 19 inhabitants per square kilometre.
 This is the third lowest population density in Europe, after Norway and Iceland, and the lowest in the European Union.
 Finland's population has always been concentrated in the southern parts of the country, a phenomenon that became more pronounced during the urbanisation of the 20th century.
 Three of Finland's four largest cities are located in the Helsinki Metropolitan Area: Helsinki, Espoo and Vantaa.
 The city of Tampere is third after Helsinki and Espoo, and Vantaa is fourth.
-Other cities with more than 100,000 inhabitants are Turku, Oulu, Jyväskylä, Kuopio and Lahti.
+Other cities with more than 100,000 inhabitants are Turku, Oulu, Jyväskylä, Kuopio, and Lahti.

 Finland's immigrant population is growing.
-As of 2024, there were 623,949 people with a foreign background living in Finland (11.1% of the population), most of them from the former Soviet Union, Estonia, Iraq, Somalia, Ukraine, China and India.
+As of 2025, there were 660,800 people with a foreign background living in Finland (11.7% of the population), most of them from Ukraine, Estonia, Iraq, Somalia, China and India.
 The children of foreigners are not automatically granted Finnish citizenship, as Finnish citizenship law maintains a policy of jus sanguinis, whereby only children born to at least one Finnish parent are granted citizenship.
 If they are born in Finland and cannot obtain citizenship of another country, they become Finnish citizens.
 In addition, certain people of Finnish descent living in countries that were once part of the Soviet Union retain the right of return, i.e. the right to establish permanent residence in the country, which would eventually entitle them to citizenship.
-As of 2024, 10.3% of the Finnish population were foreign born.
-As a result of recent immigration, the country has significant populations of ethnic Estonians, Russians, Ukrainians, Iraqis, Chinese, Somalis, Filipinos, Indians and Iranians.
+As of 2025, 10.9% of the Finnish population were foreign born.
+As a result of recent immigration, the country has significant populations of ethnic Estonians, Russians, Ukrainians, Iraqis, Chinese, Somalis, Filipinos, Indians, and Iranians.

-Finland's national minorities include the Sámi, Roma, Jews and Tatars.
+Finland's national minorities include the Sámi, Roma, Jews, and Tatars.
 The Roma of the Finnish Kale group settled in the country at the end of the 16th century.